 Part of the Christian counseling curriculum is the basic principles of counseling that relate to individuals, families, organizations, and human development.
 Students learn various counseling techniques and develop strategies that enable them to manage conflict within organizations.

-In Christian counseling, graduates are expected to address conditions and concerns that have to do with spirituality, self-esteem, stress, chronic illness, depression, anxiety, anger, grief, and relationship problems.
+With Christian counseling degrees, graduates are expected to address conditions and concerns that have to do with spirituality, self-esteem, stress, chronic illness, depression, anxiety, anger, grief, mental health services, and relationship problems.
 They are integral in helping individuals with Christian faith develop spiritual well-being.
+A biblical counseling degree online can help you help others!

 Carve a successful and meaningful career as a Christian counselor!
 These online and hybrid bachelor’s programs made it to our list for meeting these criteria: